tomhallam/chirp/README.md

-# Chirp
+# :hen: Chirp
 [![npm version](https://badge.fury.io/js/chirp-generator.svg)](http://badge.fury.io/js/chirp-generator)

 This project was borne out of my need to send arbitrary data at random intervals to servers that speak MQTT and HTTP to test an IoT system.

-chirp is presented as a command line program.
-Install as follows:
+Chirp is presented as a command line program.

+## Installation

     npm install -g chirp-generator